sparkflows/sparkflows-docs/docs/troubleshooting/aws.rst

-AWS Assume Roles
+AWS
 ====

+1. IOException: ''Unset property fs.s3a.assumed.role.arn''
+--------------

 Fire Insights can be configured with assume roles.
 This document segment addresses common challenges encountered by our users while using Assume Roles and provides effective resolutions for each issue.

-1. IOException: ''Unset property fs.s3a.assumed.role.arn''
---------------

 **Problem**
 +++++